 PDF download Download Article

 You might be familiar with different watch styles and functions, but did you know there are also different types of watch bands?
 The different parts of the band might be confusing for watch newbies, but we're here to break it down for you!
 Read on for a guide to watch bands, including metal, leather, nylon, and rubber bands.
-We’ll also explain the differences between a watch band, a watch strap, and a bracelet, plus provide a quick overview of watch band parts.
+We’ll also explain the differences between a watch band, a watch strap, and a bracelet, plus provide a quick overview of watch band parts, with insights from jewelry & watch expert Bill Green.

 Section 1 of 6: